Ahmose, Son of Ebana, an Ancient Egyptian Naval Commander

 (1) Naval commander Ahmose, son of Ebana, justified, (2) says: "I speak to you, all people.
 I will let you know the favours that were granted to me.
 I have been rewarded with gold seven times..."

-The autobiography continues over 66 columns in which Ahmose describes his military career, highlighting significant battles and the honours he received.
+The autobiography continues over 66 columns.
+In these columns, Ahmose describes his military career, highlighting significant battles and the honours he received.
 Read the full translation here.

 Further Reading